CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/030-advanced-network.md

           service.beta.kubernetes.io/azure-load-balancer-resource-group: mrg-azurecluedin
         loadBalancerIP: 20.0.189.xxx
 ```
+ This section controls the load balancer configuration and associated IP address.
+The example shows external load balancer with external IP address.

-4. Replace the section that you found with the following section.
+4. Replace the section that you found with the following section:
 ```
 haproxy-ingress:
     controller: